Recovering Your Creativity, Montreal

 The 2019 Program Includes:

-3 workshops with group discussion and reflection on your creative practice
+3 workshops with group discussion, writing and reflection on your creative practice

 Readings and self-reflection homework